Check Availability

 Avoid drinking caffeinated and alcoholic beverages throughout the trek to prevent altitude sickness.
 Also, drinking plenty of lukewarm water and eating adequate meals help you to avoid high altitude sickness.
 If you want to take some medicines, we recommend carrying one or two tablets of Diamox, which allows trekkers to prevent altitude sickness.

-At Everest Base Camp, while accommodating and sleeping for a day, you'll get bottled oxygen if you feel difficulty breathing.
+At Everest Base Camp, while accommodating and sleeping for a day, you'll get bottled oxygen if you have difficulty breathing.

 Travel Insurance

 Travel Insurance is the most important document you must carry while trekking at high altitudes.
-Trekkers joining the group for Everest Base Camp Trek in Autumn with overnight sleeping at base camp must have a copy of the insurance document.
+Trekkers joining the group for Sleeping at Everest Base Camp Trek in Autumn must have a copy of the insurance document.

 In unforeseeable situations during altitude sickness and health injuries, helicopter evacuations can only be the last hope.
 So, to call a helicopter on time, you just need travel insurance.
 Decent travel insurance covers the expense of helicopter and medication bills.
 So, travel insurance lets you enjoy a worry-less hike on the Everest trekking route.